milanconhye/TechMart/README.md

 This Application 'TechMart' was created in Java using 'NetBeans'.
 This program was originally submitted to the University of Greenwich and was used as a submission for a coursework.
 All code is completely open-source but a reference to 'Milan Conhye' would be much appreciated.
 This application uses 'Derby' to power the programs database. and this library along with the drivers must be installed in order to modify the database records.

-Within the files, you will notice that there is a file named 'Items'; this is where the derby database files are stored and can be imported through <b> Services --> Databases --> Properties --> Database Location </b>
+Within the files, you will notice that there is a file named 'Items'; this is where the derby database files are stored and can be imported through NetBeans: <b>Services --> Databases --> Properties --> Database Location</b>

 Another unknown file may be the 'Images' folder.
 This is where all the product images for the items are stored.
 The 'default images' folder is a backup of product images along with some application icons and default database records.